 Under international pressure, the Cameroonian government held a Major National Dialogue over several days in October 2019.
-However, the “Special Status” for the Anglophone regions that resulted has been dismissed by Anglophones, and has not been implemented by the government.
+However, the “Special Status” for the Anglophone regions that resulted has been dismissed by Anglophones as insufficient and cosmetic.
 The municipal and legislative elections that were held in February 2020 suffered from violent insecurity, and few in the Anglophone regions voted.
 This was repeated in March 2020 when some elections were held again due to court order.
 The detention of Anglophone opposition figures and journalists, and the reported torture of activists, also feed bad faith and a lack of trust.
 The killings and atrocities have worsened, not improved, since the dialogue and elections.

 The Cameroon government has largely avoided international scrutiny due to its usefulness to the international community: Cameroon is fighting Nigeria’s Islamist Boko Haram rebels in its Far North.
 In addition, the country hosts 350,000 refugees fleeing the violence in the Central African Republic and Nigeria.
 Further, the Cameroon government hires lobbying firms in the United States to temper bad press.

 The UN Secretary General has called for a ceasefire due to COVID-19, and previously had called for inclusive talks to end the crisis.
-The African Union, the Commonwealth, La Francophonie, and the EU have uttered mild reprimands.
+The African Union, the Commonwealth, and La Francophonie have uttered mild reprimands.
 The UK government stands by the 1961 referendum often cited in Anglophone grievances.
 Cameroon is supported by France which has units of its Foreign Legion stationed around the region.
 Whereas the British left Africa at independence, the French never did.
 They remain closely involved in the economic and military life of their former colonies.
-Meanwhile, the USA has cut military aid and removed Cameroon from trade benefits in response to human rights violations, increasingly speaking out.